kevinzhao2233/label-studio/docs/source/guide/prompts_examples.md

 1. [Create a new label studio project](setup_project) by importing image data via [cloud storage](storage).

+    * If you’d like to, you can generate a dataset to test the process using [https://data.heartex.net](https://data.heartex.net).

 !!! note
     Prompts does not currently support image data uploaded as raw images.
 Only image references (HTTP URIs to images) or images imported via cloud storage are supported.

-!!! info Tip
-    If you’d like to, you can generate a dataset to test the process using [https://data.heartex.net](https://data.heartex.net).

 2. Create a [label config](setup) for image captioning, for example: